wielebenwir/commonsbooking/readme.txt

 ## Changelog

+### 2.6.11 (23.02.2022)
+FIXED: Some users reported that bookings were no longer possible.
+After clicking on "continue to booking check" the expected booking page was not loaded.
+Since this only occurred on some systems and sporadically, it was not possible to determine the cause in the individual cases.
+However, our analysis showed that it was likely related to a Wordpress function for validating user input.
+We have adjusted this in the current version.

 ### 2.6.10 (20.02.2022)
 FIXED: With certain time frame settings it could happen that the calendar was only displayed starting with the next month.
 This is now fixed.
 FIXED: The map on the location page always showed a default location.
 It now shows the correct location.